home-assistant/developers.home-assistant/docs/app_integration_sending_data.md

 ### Configuration

 We use the [secret-key cryptography](https://download.libsodium.org/doc/secret-key_cryptography) features of Sodium to encrypt and decrypt payloads.
 All payloads are JSON encoded in Base64.
 For Base64 type, use `sodium_base64_VARIANT_ORIGINAL` (that is, "original", no padding, not URL safe).

+### Signaling encryption support

+During registration, you must set `supports_encryption` to `true` to enable encryption.
+The Home Assistant instance must be able to install `libsodium` to enable encryption.
+Confirm that you should make all future webhook requests encrypted by the presence of the key `secret` in the initial registration response.
+You must store this secret forever.
+There is no way to recover it via the Home Assistant UI and you should **not** ask users to investigate hidden storage files to re-enter the encryption key.
+You should create a new registration if encryption ever fails and alert the user.

 ## Update device location